metomi/metomi-vms/README.md

 In Cygwin-X terminals, you can use many common Unix commands (e.g. cd, ls).
 Firstly run the command  `cd /cygdrive` followed by `ls` and you should see your Windows drives.
 Then use the `cd` command to navigate to the directory where you have extracted the setup files (e.g. `c/Users/User/metomi-vms-master`).

+## Troubleshooting

+### Guest display resolution

+When you resize the VirtualBox window (e.g. to mazimise it) the display resolution of your Linux VM should adjust to match.
+If this doesn't work it may be due to the Guest Additions installed in your VM not matching the version of VirtualBox you have installed.
+The easiest way to fix this is to install the [vagrant-vbguest Vagrant plugin](https://github.com/dotless-de/vagrant-vbguest).
+Note that, if the plugin does update your Guest Additions then you will need to shutdown and restart your VM (using `vagrant up`) in order for them to take effect.